 - Professionals from Luxembourg and abroad (accountants, auditors, lawyers, etc.)

 Why study Accounting and Audit at Uni.lu?

 - The low intake number of only 25 students per batch enables students to participate in discussions.
-Courses do not, therefore, stop at pure knowledge transfer but promote independent problem solving reflection, and evaluation.
-In addition, it guarantees an excellent support from the academic director and the administration.
+Courses do not, therefore, stop at pure knowledge transfer but promote independent problem-solving reflection, and evaluation.
+In addition, it guarantees excellent support from the academic director and the administration.

-- The programme offers an exquisite combination of research-based seminars and courses held by experienced professionals coming directly from the business and financial sector: in 2012 and 2013 leading managers from Deloitte and Ernst & Young provide students with insights from today’s business challenges.
-In the Accounting and Audit degree course at the University of Luxembourg, scientific and applied training do not therefore conflict but complement each other.
+- The program offers an exquisite combination of research-based seminars and courses held by experienced professionals coming directly from the business and financial sector: in 2012 and 2013 leading managers from Deloitte and Ernst & Young provide students with insights from today’s business challenges.
+In the Accounting and Audit degree course at the University of Luxembourg, scientific and applied training do not, therefore, conflict but complement each other.

 - Both the content and the composition possess a strong international orientation: Academics come from top universities located in the U.S. Germany, France, and other European Countries.
 Students who started in 2012 come from Luxembourg, Italy, Sweden, Greece e.g.

-This Master's programme offers advantages in terms of subsequently starting a professional or academic career, mainly because many relevant companies and important organisations are based in Luxembourg.
+This Master's program offers advantages in terms of subsequently starting a professional or academic career, mainly because many relevant companies and important organizations are based in Luxembourg.
 Leading international accounting, auditing and tax firms maintain key branches in Luxembourg.